 What is a Monolith Platform?

 A monolith platform is an integrated, all-in-one digital workplace that consolidates multiple work functions—email, chat, video conferencing, file management, and task coordination—into a single system.
+Knowledge management is a key capability of monolith platforms, enabling better organization, retrieval, and sharing of information across the organization compared to fragmented chat tools, which often lead to information overload and make it difficult to locate important documents.
 Unlike fragmented software solutions that require employees to constantly switch between apps, monolith platforms create a seamless and more efficient workflow.

 Why Businesses Should Adopt Unified Digital Workplaces